 CFO Research and Google recently collaborated to create a survey to examine the attitudes of senior financial executives (CFO’s) in large U.S companies towards cloud computing.
-This research is not specific to insurance companies, but shows how cloud computing is affecting all businesses in some shape or form.
+This research is not specific to insurance companies but shows how cloud computing is affecting all businesses in some shape or form.
 Even though some businesses are reluctant to adopt cloud technology themselves, they anticipate that it will affect them through partnerships, suppliers, and others in the supply chain.
 The benefits of cloud technology are regularly discussed topics, and it is interesting to see attitudes changing, although barriers to adoption remain.

 When looking at technology systems, 40% of CFOs stated that when evaluating different solutions internally, both cloud-based and on-premise solutions are considered alongside each other, and 12% already prefer cloud-based systems.
-There are various reasons for the preference with cost-savings, flexibility, and improved productivity being cited as the main reasons.
+There are various reasons for the preference for cost-savings, flexibility, and improved productivity being cited as the main reasons.

 Often there are conflicting opinions on the actual cost saving ability of cloud technology.
 In this survey a number of CFOs have adopted cloud-based systems, confirming that they have experienced costs savings, with the majority reporting that their actual savings met or exceeded their expectations.
 Sixty-four percent of CFO’s reported that implementing cloud technology would reduce their company’s operational costs by up to 20%, with an additional 15% of respondents anticipating costs savings in excess of 20%.